-I'm on faculty at a university.
+Q: I'm on faculty at a university.
 May the fellowship go directly to my university so that I may buy time off from teaching to complete my project?

-What if my project has begun before the allowable start date?
+Q: What if my project has begun before the allowable start date?

-Must my project be completed by the end of the period of performance?
+Q: Must my project be completed by the end of the period of performance?

-Yes.
-However, in the event of unforeseen delays, grantees may request a new project end date by writing to our Grants Management Office at least 30 days before the end of an award.
-Requests are considered on a case-by-case basis and approval is not guaranteed.
+A: Yes.
+However, in the event of unforeseen delays, grantees may submit a Change Request for an extension to the period of performance end date by submitting a Change Request through REACH (the NEA’s grants management system) at least 30 days prior to the end of your approved period of performance.
+All change requests are reviewed by the NEA’s Office of Grants Management and are considered on a case-by-case basis; approval is not guaranteed.

 Q: Are translations from visual languages, like American Sign Language (ASL), eligible for translation projects?